Sage-Bionetworks/portalsDocs/articles/getting_started.md

 <a href="https://www.synapse.org/#!Quiz:Certification" class="btn btn-primary">Become a Certified User</a>{:target="_blank"}

-Explore our [accounts, certification and qualified researchers](/articles/accounts_certified_users_and_qualified_researchers.html) page to find out more information on the different levels of users.
+Explore our [accounts, certification and profile validation](/articles/accounts_certified_users_and_profile_validation.html) page to find out more information on the different levels of users.

 ## Project and Data Management on Synapse